| King Janeka Once there was a yogi that loved his master. He was

 told the guards, "Go to your king and tell him that this great yogi is

+here because his teacher has sent him to you."
 The king told them to bring the yogi to his presence.

 The disciple came and very rudely and disrespectfully approached the